5 DevOps Mistakes to Avoid

 In this clip, three customers share the biggest barriers they faced when they undertook their transformations to DevOps.

 Each customer, in their own way, described a struggle with change management.
 While adopting new processes and technology are essential, don’t forget about the third dimension of DevOps: people.
-It’s critical to get others at your organization to invest their time and energy to the DevOps transformation.
+It’s critical to get others at your organization to invest their time and energy in the DevOps transformation.

 Published at DZone with permission of Mallaidh Mleziva.
 See the original article here.